alanecode/alanecode.github.io/content/pages/about.md

 - Who I am
 - Interest in scientific models and how they can be used to learn things.
+- Simulation as a form of experiment is extremely interesting in relation to how we can use computers to learn about the physical world we find ourselves in.

 I am interested in how [scientific models](https://plato.stanford.edu/entries/models-science/) can be used to